Why Do We Need Sleep? (Sleep Foundation)

 April Morris, LCSW, provides outpatient therapy for adolescents and adults age 16 and over.
 She uses a multi-faceted trauma-informed therapy approach including a variety of therapy techniques.
 She enjoys working with clients from all walks of life, and is honored to join them on their mental health journey and help them build skills to adapt to life challenges.

-Featuring April Morris, LCSW, Therapist, Dakota Family Services
+Featuring April Morris, Therapist, Dakota Family Services

 Tim Unsinn: Welcome to Mind Your Mind, a podcast presented by Dakota Family Services, an outpatient behavioral health clinic located in Minot, Bismarck, and Fargo, North Dakota.
 In this podcast, I will talk with our experts about understanding and nurturing our mental health and wellness.
 I'm your host, Tim Unsinn.
 Join me each episode as we explore the intricacies of our minds, decrease the stigma of mental illness, learn practical tips for managing our mental health and wellbeing, and recognize when it's time to ask for help.
 Join me now to Mind Your Mind.